arachnocid/ObjectImpactFramework/README.md

 # Object Impact Framework
 ObjectImpactFramework (OIF) is a SKSE plugin that lets you add custom effects to objects when they are activated or hit.
-You can make things happen like spawning items, casting spells, creating explosions, swapping objects, and more-all controlled with JSON files.
+You can make things happen like spawning items, impact data sets, actors, casting spells, creating explosions, playing sounds, swapping objects - all controlled with JSON files.

 # Introduction